Please note: Some of the content on this page was published prior to the launch of Creative Australia and references the Australia Council. Read more.

 • We will not accept applications from legally constituted organisations.

 We will consider applications according to the assessment criteria and will seek recommendations by industry advisors as needed.
-Successful applicants will be notified of the outcome of their application by mid-February 2024.
+Successful applicants will be notified of the outcome of their application by mid-November 2024.

 Applicants must address the following assessment criteria: